stevenmontilla/stevenmontilla.github.io/twitter/twitter.md

 ## Materials and Procedure

 For this replication, I focused on activity related to tornadoes and floods in the southern plains of the United States.

-I used the following search query to obtain the  tweets.
+I used the methodology/ code provided by Holler (2021) to perform this analysis.

+Data was collected with the following search query:
 ```
 akflood = search_tweets("flooding OR drainage OR underwater
                         OR flash OR tornado OR tornadoes",